shrinik/vps-project/my-blog/content/posts/nginx-certbot.md

 - **TLS certificate** - Digital file that proves a website's identity to TLS.
 - **Certbot** - An open-source tool to automate the process of obtaining and renewing free TLS certificates from Let's Encrypt.
 - **Let's Encrypt** - Let's Encrypt is a Certificate Authority that provides free TLS certificates.
+- **ACME** - Automatic Certificate Management Environment is a protocol for automating the process for obtaining/renewing TLS certificates

 ## Assumptions
  - You are running nginx on ubuntu linux